wp-plugins/event-calendar-ticketing/readme.txt

 = How do I get support? =

-For support either contact us directly via the Contact form on [IgniteWoo.com](http://ignitewoo.com/ " WooCommerce plugins and custom development "), or post your question in the WordPress support forums.
-Contacting us directly gets you a faster response.
+For support contact us directly via the Contact form on [IgniteWoo.com](http://ignitewoo.com/ " WooCommerce plugins and custom development ").
+Contacting us directly gets you a faster response, we don't have a lot of time available to check the WordPress support forums.
 Note that we do publish a support phone number on our Web site, however *phone support is only available for our paid plugins.*

 = How do I report a bug? =